-We are a leading provider of online auctions and vehicle remarketing services in the United States (U.S.), Canada, the United Kingdom (U.K.), the United Arab Emirates (U.A.E.), Oman, Bahrain, Brazil, Ireland, Spain, and India.
-We also provide vehicle remarketing services in Germany.
+We are a leading provider of online auctions and vehicle remarketing services with operations in the United States (U.S.), Canada, the United Kingdom (U.K.), the Republic of Ireland, Brazil, Germany, the United Arab Emirates (U.A.E.), Oman, Bahrain, India, and Spain.

 We provide vehicle sellers with a full range of services to process and sell vehicles primarily over the Internet through our Virtual Bidding Third Generation Internet auction-style sales technology, which we refer to as VB3.
-Vehicle sellers consist primarily of insurance companies, but also include banks and financial institutions, charities, car dealerships, municipalities, fleet operators and vehicle rental companies.
+Vehicle sellers consist primarily of insurance companies, but also include banks, finance companies, charities, fleet operators, dealers and vehicles sourced directly from individual owners.
 We sell the vehicles principally to licensed vehicle dismantlers, rebuilders, repair licensees, used vehicle dealers and exporters and, at certain locations, to the general public.
 The majority of the vehicles sold on behalf of insurance companies are either damaged vehicles deemed a total loss or not economically repairable by the insurance companies, or are recovered stolen vehicles for which an insurance settlement with the vehicle owner has already been made.
 We offer vehicle sellers a full range of services that expedite each stage of the vehicle sales process, minimize administrative and processing costs, and maximize the ultimate sales price.

-In the U.S., Canada, Brazil, the U.A.E., Oman, Bahrain, Ireland, Spain, and India, we sell vehicles primarily as an agent and derive revenue primarily from fees paid by vehicle sellers and vehicle buyers as well as related fees for services, such as towing and storage.
-In the U.K., we operate both on a principal basis, purchasing the salvage vehicles outright from the insurance companies and reselling the vehicles for our own account, and as an agent.
+In the U.S., Canada, the Republic of Ireland, Brazil, the U.A.E., Oman, Bahrain, India, and Spain, we sell vehicles primarily as an agent and derive revenue primarily from fees paid by vehicle sellers and vehicle buyers, as well as related fees for services, such as towing and storage.
+In the U.K., we operate both as an agent and on a principal basis, in some cases purchasing salvage vehicles outright from the insurance companies and reselling the vehicles for our own account.
 In Germany and Spain, we also derive revenue from sales listing fees for listing vehicles on behalf of many insurance companies.

-We converted all of our U.S. and Canada sales to VB during fiscal 2004 and we converted our U.K. sales to VB during fiscal 2008.
-VB opened our sales process to registered buyers (whom we refer to as "members") anywhere in the world with access to the Internet.
-This technology and model employs a two-step bidding process.
+We converted all of our U.S. and Canada sales to our Virtual Bidding Second Generation (VB2) during fiscal 2004 and we converted our U.K. sales to VB2 during fiscal 2008.
+VB2 opened our sales process to registered buyers (whom we refer to as "members") anywhere in the world with access to the Internet.
+This technology and model employ a two-step bidding process.
 The first step is an open preliminary bidding feature that allows a member to enter bids either at a bidding station at the storage facility or over the Internet during the preview period.
-To improve the effectiveness of bidding, the VB system lets members see the current high bids on the vehicles they want to purchase.
+To improve the effectiveness of bidding, the VB2 system lets members see the current high bids on the vehicles they want to purchase.
 The preliminary bidding step is an open bid format similar to eBay®.
-Members enter the maximum price they are willing to pay for a vehicle and VB's BID4U feature will incrementally bid on the vehicle on their behalf during all phases of the auction.
+Members enter the maximum price they are willing to pay for a vehicle and VB2's BID4U feature will incrementally bid on the vehicle on their behalf during all phases of the auction.
 Preliminary bidding ends at a specified time prior to the start of a second bidding step, an Internet-only virtual auction.
-This second step allows bidders the opportunity to bid against each other and the high preliminary bidder up to their maximum bid.
+This second step allows bidders the opportunity to bid against each other and the high preliminary bidder.
+The bidders enter bids via the Internet in real time while BID4U submits bids for the high preliminary bidder up to their maximum bid.
 When bidding stops, a countdown is initiated.
 If no bids are received during the countdown, the vehicle sells to the highest bidder.